phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 ![0xb8000 -> 0xb8000, 0x20010a -> 0x40010a, 0x57ac001ffe48 -> 0x27be48, 0xfffffc0000000000 -> 0x0](qemu-mapper-translate-addr.png)

 As expected the virtual address `physical_memory_offset` translates to the physical address `0x0`.
 By using the translation function of the `MappedPageTable` type we can spare ourselves the work of implementing huge page support.
 We also have access to other page functions such as `map_to`, which we will use in the next section.
-At this point we no longer need our `memory::tranlate_addr` function, so you can delete it if you want.
+At this point we no longer need our `memory::translate_addr` function, so you can delete it if you want.

 ### Creating a new Mapping